Adam LaRoche: Chicago White Sox

 On November 25, 2014, the Chicago White Sox announced that LaRoche had been signed to a two–year, $25 million contract.
 LaRoche hit his 250th career home run off Detroit Tigers reliever Joakim Soria in a 4-3 White Sox win on June 6, 2015.

 On March 15, 2016, LaRoche said that he intended to "step away from baseball."
 He said that he would honor a request from teammates to reconsider his retirement for a day or two before making an official announcement.
 On the next day, it was revealed that LaRoche's reason for a possible retirement was that the White Sox had placed a restriction on his 14-year-old son entering the team's clubhouse every day.
 By retiring, LaRoche walked away from a $13 million contract.
 The following day, teammates were close to boycotting their spring training game until manager Robin Ventura stepped in and told the players to play.
 White Sox executive vice president Kenny Williams defended his request by stating "name one job in the country where you can bring your child to work every day."

+LaRoche said that his decision to retire was also shaped by a mission trip he took with The Exodus Road to southeast Asia to help undercover operators rescue children from sex trafficking.
+He felt baseball was no longer a top priority after working on that project.